Compositional Symbolic Execution (CSE) and Node Merging

 First symbolically execute

-functions in isolation to generate a summary for each functionThen execute the test using the
+addandaddAndIncrementfunctions in isolation to generate a summary for each functionThen execute the test using the

-when the test calls it
+addsummary, instead of symbolically executingaddwhen the test calls it

-for every path in the test, improving performance.
-This summary can be reused for other tests that call add
+Using CSE, therefore, eliminates the need to re-execute add for every path in the test, improving performance.
+This summary can be reused for other tests that call add, and is particularly useful for tests that call add multiple times.

 Visualizing the KCFG

 You can visualize the KCFG (K Control Flow Graph) to see how CSE affects the proof structure.
-For example, for the testAdd
+For example, for the testAdd function, you can run:

 The resulting KCFG will look like this: